Joanna Johnston: 2010s

 Johnston was recruited to design costumes for Mission: Impossible - Rogue Nation (2015), produced by and starring Tom Cruise.
 The character of Isla Faust (played by Rebecca Ferguson) needed costumes that would work for stunt sequences, so Johnston designed a blue and chartreuse one-shouldered dress that could be adapted for use with harnesses and safety wear, but would appear unchanged to audiences.
 Johnston explained that the choice of an evening gown was "unexpected" and the colour was "strong and sexy and light all at the same time".
 Johnston modelled Tom Cruise's grey suit and white shirt on Cary Grant's look in North by Northwest.
 To prepare for the scene where Ethan Hunt would hang from the side of an airplane, Johnston sent stuntman Christopher Gordon to altitude in an "off-the-rack" suit.
 Following the test, Johnston and tailor Michael Sloan reinforced the seams of Cruise's bespoke suit to withstand the impact of his high-altitude stunt.

 For The Man From U.N.C.L.E. (dir.
 Guy Ritchie, 2015), Johnston returned to the 1960s – a decade she had previously costumed for The Boat That Rocked and Forrest Gump.
 Johnston explained she was attracted to this "radical and adventurous time across all disciplines, from art to fashion and music.
 What really struck me was the freedom of design of the time; it shines through the photography, the models, the styling, everything."

 In 2016, Joanna Johnston received her second nomination for an Academy Award for Best Costume Design for Allied, a 1940s spy action movie starring Brad Pitt and Marion Cotillard.
 To create the style she called "Hollywood Lift", Johnston studied films of the era, and cited the influence of Hollywood designer Adrian.
-For Cotillard's costumes, she emulated Lauren Bacall, Barbara Stanwyck, Katherine Hepburn, Bette Davis and Ingrid Bergman, whose look in Casablanca had, according to Johnston, "a real timeless quality ... you could wear it today".
+For Cotillard's costumes, she emulated Lauren Bacall, Barbara Stanwyck, Katharine Hepburn, Bette Davis and Ingrid Bergman, whose look in Casablanca had, according to Johnston, "a real timeless quality ... you could wear it today".
 For the London sections of the film, Johnston brought in domestic tweeds and wools to contrast with the high glamour of the Morocco sequences.
 Johnston consulted with uniform specialist Andrew Fletcher for the design of British and Canadian military costumes, as well as the clothing of the Vichy French, who all appear in the "melting pot" of the Special Operations Executive offices.
 Reflecting on the craftsmanship involved in costuming Allied, Johnston explained, "the magic is having such skilled people as I had on this film – amazing cutters, amazing dressmakers, amazing dyers (we dye a lot of stuff), masses of embroidery."